NitorCreations/DomainReverseMapper/README.md

 	</build>
 ```

-where the `packages` configuration parameter contains a list of packages that should be included in the class
+- `packages` configuration parameter contains a list of packages that should be included in the class
+diagram
-diagram and the `ignores` configuration parameter contains a list of types that should be excluded from the class
+- `ignores` configuration parameter contains a list of types that should be excluded from the class
+diagram
-diagram. `Dependencies` list should contain the artifacts where the classes are found.`includeMainDirectory`
+- `Dependencies` list should contain the artifacts where the classes are found.
+See https://maven.apache.org/guides/mini/guide-configuring-plugins.html#Using_the_dependencies_Tag
-configuration parameter indicates to include classes of src/main/java directory.
-Default value of
+- `includeMainDirectory` configuration parameter indicates to include classes of src/main/java
-`includeMainDirectory` is true. `includeTestDirectory` configuration parameter indicates to
+directory.
+Default value of `includeMainDirectory` is true.
-include classes of src/test/java directory.
+- `includeTestDirectory` configuration parameter indicates to include classes of src/test/java
+directory.
 Default value of `includeTestDirectory` configuration parameter is false.
+- `presenter` parameter control which presenter is used.
+Can be either `graphviz` or `plantuml`.

 When `process-test-classes` life-cycle phase gets executed, the class diagram will be saved to
 `/target/${project.name}.urm.dot` or `/target/${project.name}.urm.puml`.
 Use this file with your local
-Graphviz or any of the online Graphviz tools to show your class diagram.
+or online tools to show your class diagram.

 ### Showcases